piran-framework/geev/RBND-Specification.md

-# BEHSA/RBND Role-Based Node Discovery Protocol
+# PIRAN/RBND Role-Based Node Discovery Protocol

-* Name: BEHSA/RBND
+* Name: PIRAN/RBND
 * Version: 1
-* Full Name: Behsa Role-Based Node Discovery Protocol
+* Full Name: Piran Role-Based Node Discovery Protocol
 * Status: stable
-* Editor: Isa Hekmatizadeh i.hekmatizadeh@behsacorp.com
+* Editor: Isa Hekmatizadeh esa.hekmat@gmail.com

-The Role-Based Node Discovery protocol(BEHSA/RBND) governs how a group of node with different roles discover each other on a network.
+The Role-Based Node Discovery protocol(PIRAN/RBND) governs how a group of node with different roles discover each other on a network.

 ## License
-Copyright (c) 2018 Behsa Corporation.
+Copyright (c) 2018 Isa Hekmatizadeh.

 This Specification is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of